ggiuffre/sw-history/load_balancing.md

 ## Load balancing

-Traffic is handled by a reverse proxy that manages a pool of web servers.
+Traffic is handled by a reverse proxy that represents a cluster of web servers.
 For each server, the proxy has knowledge of whether it's up or down.

 Problems that it solves: